asift91/Manual_Migration/option1.md

                 ```
             - *Note:*
                 - Update above $server_name , $server_admin_login_name values from created Azure Database for MySQL server within the same Resource Group in Azure Portal.
-                - $moodledbname, $moodledbuser and $moodledbpass can be newly created by the user.
+                - $moodledbname can be newly created by the user.
                 - $admin_password can be reset from the Azure portal.
                 - Go to the created Azure Database for MySQL server and click on "Reset Password" button at the top left of the page.
             - [Database general FAQ/troubleshooting questions](https://docs.azure.cn/en-us/mysql-database-on-azure/mysql-database-tech-faq)